Holy Paladin Guide

 The talent explorer tool and rotation viewer tool are completely separate.
-Choosing talents or a major essence in one does not affect the other.
+Choosing talents or a covenant in one does not affect the other.

 We call this the rotation out of habit.
 It is actually an action priority.
 Each time you pick an action, you start at the top of the tree and use the first action that is available.

-The actions are automatically filtered to your talents and artifact traits.
-Change your talents and artifact traits on the left if you want to view the rotation for a different build.
+The actions are automatically filtered to your talents, covenant, legendary, and conduits.
+Change your talents, covenant, legendary, and conduits on the left if you want to view the rotation for a different build.

 If you are wondering how we manage to simulate healers at all, check out our blog series which explains our healing simulator.